MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 - **Break glass accounts** should only be able to log into the domain controllers in the bastion environment.

 - **"Red Card" administrators** provision other accounts and perform unscheduled maintenance.
 No access to existing forests or systems outside of the bastion environment is provided to these accounts.
-The credentials, e.g., a smartcard, should be physically secured, and use of these account should be logged.
+The credentials, e.g., a smartcard, should be physically secured, and use of these accounts should be logged.

 - **Service accounts** needed by Microsoft Identity Manager, SQL Server, and other software.